SPEAK WITH A TEAM MEMBER (770) 920-6030

 Creditors

-Administrators must satisfy the Estate’s creditors before distributing assets to the beneficiaries or anyone entitled to the Estate.
+Administrators must satisfy the estate’s creditors before distributing assets to the beneficiaries or anyone entitled to the estate.
 In Georgia, a priority system dictates which creditor should get paid first, and the Administrator must follow it in the correct order.

 If the Administrator fails to pay the deceased’s creditors or follows the list in the wrong order, they will be personally responsible for satisfying the creditor.